 Pressure - habitats Description Agricultural intensification Increased demands for water.
 Increased use of herbicides, pesticides and fertilisers and resultant run-off into watercourses or infiltration into the aquifer.
 Novel crops and changes to cropping patterns, such as rapid expansion in maize cropping for anaerobic digesters.
 Invasive non-native species (INNS) Spread of invasive non-native species (INNS) of plants and animals threatening habitats and native species through changes to habitat quality.
 Numerous INNS present in county, including Japanese Knotweed, Himalayan Balsam, Giant Hogweed, Spanish Bluebell, New Zealand Pygmyweed, Floating Pennywort, Turkey Oak, Rhododendron, Chinese Mitten Crab, Muntjac etc., affecting habitat quality.
 Invasive native species • Native species coming to dominate habitats due to lack of management or changing climate, e.g. bracken spreading on heathlands due to increasingly mild winters and eutrophication of habitat.
-Missing species • The past and ongoing loss of multiple species from the county - with others on the brink of extinction - means that we may not be able to recreate the rich functioning assemblages of wildlife needed for healthy, resilient ecosystems, without serious levels of intervention (species range expansion and reintroduction of keystone species).
-Pests and diseases Spread of pests and diseases including as a result of climate changes and weakened resistance, e.g. increases susceptibility of oaks to Acute Oak Decline due to environmental stresses (including water stress).
-Poor biosecurity allowing new pests and diseases to enter the UK, e.g. Chalara ash dieback, the latter likely to lead to significant changes in woodland composition in Nottinghamshire's woodlands, with secondary impact of potentially damaging interventions to remove diseased trees.
+Missing species • The past and ongoing loss of multiple species from the county - with others on the brink of extinction - means that we may not be able to recreate the rich functioning assemblages of wildlife needed for healthy, resilient ecosystems, without serious levels of intervention (species range expansion and reintroduction of keystone species). • Spread of pests and diseases including as a result of climate changes and weakened resistance, e.g. increases susceptibility of oaks to Acute Oak Decline due to environmental stresses (including water stress).
+Pests and diseases Poor biosecurity allowing new pests and diseases to enter the UK, e.g. Chalara ash dieback, the latter likely to lead to significant changes in woodland composition in Nottinghamshire's woodlands, with secondary impact of potentially damaging interventions to remove diseased trees.
 Spread of other plant pathogen examples, e.g. Oak Processionary Moth.
 Increasing deer and Grey Squirrel populations affecting quality of wooded habitats.
 Novel pollutants Pollution due to novel materials such as microplastics, PFAS ('forever chemicals'), discarded/lost lithium batteries.
 Recreation and disturbance Damage to habitats through trampling of vegetation, compaction of soils, erosion of riverbanks etc Illegal off-road vehicles and antisocial behaviour are serious causes of damage and disturbance to sensitive habitats and species (e.g. affecting species like Woodlark and Nightjar in the Sherwood Forest ppSPA).
 Secondary issue of flea treatments for dogs polluting waterbodies and dog fouling causing eutrophication of habitats.

-Pressure - habitats Description Disconnect between people and nature • Use of artificial grass in gardens.
+Pressure - habitats Description Disconnect between people and nature Public pressure for 'tidiness' - increased grass cutting and spraying.
+Intolerance of wildlife and trees (and other vegetation), especially where these are causing a perceived 'nuisance' or posing a perceived 'hazard'.
+Reduced awareness of how to respect the outdoors (e.g. following the Countryside Code).
+Use of artificial grass in gardens.
+Widespread disregard of requirements to keep dogs on a lead on sensitive sites and lack of understanding of impacts of pets on wildlife and their habitats.
+Perceived reduction in volunteer numbers.
+Lack of understanding of the threats of climate change and willingness to change behaviours or attitudes to allow essential adaptation to occur.
 Capacity, funding, co-ordination, skills and diversity Lack of staff capacity in delivery bodies (including statutory agencies, local authorities and eNGOs), with budget pressures further affecting what organisations can deliver.
 Insufficient funding to deliver conservation priorities.
 Siloed working and lack of a joined-up approach can hinder action.
 A shortage of skilled staff, volunteers and training opportunities.
 A lack of diversity in the workforce and socio-economic barriers to entering the sector including an expectation that people must do lots of self-funded volunteering before entering paid employment.